thewatershedcenter/xpra-bridge/README.md

 # xpra-bridge
 Uses xrpa to forward  X11 screens from containers to a web browser.
-This  is based on [this post] (https://mybyways.com/blog/running-linux-gui-applications-in-a-docker-container-using-xpra'Running Linux GUI applications in a Docker container using Xpra') which is based on [Eugene Yaremenko’s docker-x11-bridge] (https://github.com/JAremko/docker-x11-bridge'Pluggable X11 GUI for docker images)
+This  is based on [this post] (https://mybyways.com/blog/running-linux-gui-applications-in-a-docker-container-using-xpra) which is based on [Eugene Yaremenko’s docker-x11-bridge] (https://github.com/JAremko/docker-x11-bridge)